georgelza/MongoCreator-GoProducer-avro/devlab-hdfs-paimon-hdfs-cat/README.md

 # Some docker-compose Notes

-This directory includes a docker-compose.yml file which can be used to spin up a local flink cluster in addition to a local.
+This directory includes a docker compose.yml file which can be used to spin up a local flink cluster in addition to a local.

 Pivoting here...